What is Hidayah?

-Whilst homosexuality and Islam has a complicated history ranging from acceptance and accommodation to outside persecution, many LGBT+ Muslims in the United Kingdom face secrecy, hostile prejudice, homophobia, biphobia and transphobia, family exile, forced marriage, honour based violence and in rare cases, death.
-Despite negative attitudes toward LGBT+ populations reducing significantly in the United Kingdom (British Social Attitudes Survey, 2016) and the LGBT+ rights movement making significant legal and social changes, the effects of these changes are not always felt by many LGBT+ Muslims both in their own communities and outside of them.
+Whilst homosexuality and Islam has a complicated history ranging from acceptance and accommodation to outside persecution, many LGBTQI+ Muslims in the United Kingdom face secrecy, hostile prejudice, homophobia, biphobia and transphobia, family exile, forced marriage, honour based violence and in rare cases, death.
+Despite negative attitudes toward LGBTQI+ populations reducing significantly in the United Kingdom (British Social Attitudes Survey, 2016) and the LGBTQI+ rights movement making significant legal and social changes, the effects of these changes are not always felt by many LGBTQI+ Muslims both in their own communities and outside of them.

 My name is Shelina and I am one of the co-founders of Hidayah and the position I hold on the board is Chair.
 My professional background lies is in the corporate world.
 Prior to creating Hidayah, I used to run events for various other charities.
-I identify as a lesbian and I am passionate in helping LGBTQI+ Muslims by creating a safe space and supporting those that want/need/require it.
-I look forward to continue to working with the rest of the management committee to continue to build on the successes of Hidayah thus far Insha’Allah.
+I identify as a lesbian and I am passionate about helping LGBTQI+ Muslims by creating a safe space and supporting those that want/need/require it.
+I am looking forward to continuing to work with the rest of the management committee to build on the successes of Hidayah thus far Insha’Allah.

 My name is Osman I initially heard about Hidayah through listening to a feature on the radio.
 I identify as a gay Muslim man and have had to overcome many social issues around my sexuality and religion.
 I feel passionate about helping people who identify as Muslim and LGBTQI+.
 I would like to help create a safe space place for Muslim LGBTQI+ and help support people who are struggling with their identity.
 I currently work in higher education and volunteer with various LGBTQI+ charities and have helped organise a social group here at my University.
 I am part of a growing LGBTQI+ network based in Glasgow.
 I look forward to working with Hidayah to help build stronger bond between LGBTQI+ community and the Muslim community.